Creagan na Beinne and neighbours

 | |||

-A fine network of estate tracks winds through the valleys, offering both easy progress and useful escape routes if needed.
-Navigation is helped by a network of old fence lines, and there are plenty of features of interest along the way - from the broken rocks of the Shee of Ardtalnaig, the result of an ancient rock slip, to the ruined remains of a mine building high on the approach to Creag Uchdag.
+A network of estate tracks winds through the lower glens, allowing easy progress and offering useful escape options.
+Higher up, navigation is aided by old fence lines, while features of interest punctuate the route - from the shattered rocks of the Shee of Ardtalnaig, the result of an ancient rock slip, to the ruined remains of a mine building high on the slopes below Creag Uchdag.

 Route description